Capturing light and emotion through the photographic medium

 Refining the photographic eye

-Creating a compelling image goes beyond technical settings; it requires a deep understanding of visual geometry.
-Placing subjects off-center using the rule of thirds creates dynamic tension, while leading lines guide the viewer’s gaze through the frame towards the main focal point.
+Creating a compelling image transcends technical settings; it requires understanding compositional rules.
+Placing subjects off-center with the rule of thirds creates tension, while leading lines guide the viewer’s gaze towards a strong focal point.

 Balancing elements for harmony